eI1on/pz-building-menu/DEVELOPMENT.md

             Material = "Base.Plank",
             Amount = bigWallWoodCount
         },

-        { -- Alternative groups
+        { -- Alternative Groups
             {
-                Material = { "Base.Nails", "Base.Screws" }, -- Within this group these items can be combined to meet the requirement
+                Material = { "Base.Nails", "Base.Screws" }, -- Alternative Items: Within this group these items can be combined to meet the requirement
                 Amount = bigWallNailsCount
             },
             {
-                Material = "TW.LargeBolt", -- This can be used as an alternative to the entire first alternative group. (seen with an "or" in front)
+                Material = "TW.LargeBolt", -- This can be used as an alternative to the entire first alternative group. (seen with an "or" in front in the tooltip)
                 Amount = bigWallNailsCount
             }
+        },
+        { -- Alternative Groups: Same as above generateGroupAlternatives(BuildingMenu.GroupsAlternatives.Nails, bigWallNailsCount, "Material")
+        },

+        {
+            Material = { "Base.GlassPane", "ImprovisedGlass.GlassPane", "filcher.SFGlassPanel", "Base.SmallGlassPanel" }, -- Alternative Items
+            Amount = 1
+        },
+        { -- Alternative Items: Same as above
+            Material = BuildingMenu.ItemsAlternatives.GlassPane,
+            Amount = glassPaneCount
         }
     },
     useConsumable = {